WemimoAdewale/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-script that prints all local variables and their functions
+script that creates a new local variable